Growing Teachers Who Lead ChangeLearn more

 The potential of young people in Aotearoa New Zealand is limitless.
 Access to opportunity is not.
 Nor is it evenly distributed.

-Aotearoa ranks 33rd in the OECD for levels of educational inequality.
+Aotearoa ranks 33rd in the OECD for levels of educational equality.

-Our system is 4x as likely to fail students from low income communities.
+Our system is four times as likely to fail students from low income communities.

 The aim of our work is to help all children to fulfil their potential by disrupting the inequities that exist in education and in society.
 We contribute to achieving this vision by attracting more great people into the education sector who are committed to the same vision as us; supporting them to grow as teachers and leaders who can make a difference, and fostering their collective impact in the long-term.

 Our flagship programme

 The Teach First NZ Programme is employment-based and provides carefully selected participants with the opportunity to teach in a secondary school serving a low-income community, whilst completing a Postgraduate qualification.

 Information for schools